 Pre-insulated panelling is being provided more often, but some are now designing panels including doors and glazed windows.

-Use onsite machinery from Hanlon CASE and build with the best.
+Use onsite machinery from John Hanlon & Co Ltd and build with the best.

 Although the overall construction of the timber frame house will probably be more than the masonry equivalent, the costs from initial design to completion can be anticipated fairly accurately, whereas bricks and mortar can have a number of variables as the build goes on.